The 14 Best Beaches in Florida — From Romantic Islands to Family-friendly Spots

 Long called the surf capital of the East Coast, Cocoa Beach has produced several big-name surfers, including Kelly Slater, an 11-time world surf champion.
 But whether or not you've got the know-how, you can expect a good time at Cocoa Beach.
 With a local, laid-back feel and plenty of surf schools, you'll be up on your board in no time.
 Not a surfer?
 Hole up at one of the beach's chill waterfront bars or watch surfers from the fishing pier.

 The city of Vero Beach has a little something for everyone hidden on its pristine shores — literally.
 As part of Florida's Treasure Coast, the area draws treasure hunters who come and try their luck at finding the riches lost from when early 18th-century Spanish ships sunk in a hurricane.
 Search along the scenic South Beach Park before joining a game of pickup volleyball.
 If you need to get out of the sun, hop in the car and drive north to the Pelican Island National Wildlife Refuge.

 5. Juno Beach Park, Juno Beach

-If you’re looking to set up for a slow oceanside afternoon, this is the place to go.
-Grab a bag of picnic supplies and spend the morning swimming and soaking up the sun on Juno’s pristine shores.
+If you're looking for a slow oceanside afternoon, this is the place to go.
+Grab a bag of picnic supplies and spend the morning swimming and soaking up the sun on Juno's pristine shores.
 Then, grab a shady picnic table and dive in.
-You’ll find the Loggerhead Marinelife Center a 15-minute walk down the beach, and a 10- to 15-minute car ride will take you to the Busch Wildlife Sanctuary and the John D. MacArthur Beach State Park.
+You'll find the Loggerhead Marinelife Center a 15-minute walk down the beach, and a 10- to 15-minute car ride will take you to the Busch Wildlife Sanctuary and John D. MacArthur Beach State Park.